EddieStn/hangman/README.md

 # Acknowledgements

 * Many thanks to Chris Quinn, my mentor, for guidance and for his brilliant ideas
+* Thanks to Code Institute for the project template

 ## Sources that thought me python and best practices